Find organic equivalency arrangements (trade agreements) made with other countries.

 - monitoring and enforcement activities

 Should either government identify a critical variance that cannot be resolved, it will become an exception.
 An import-export arrangement that contains exceptions would partially deem the foreign country's conformity assessment and standards as equivalent to the domestic requirements.
-If the foreign country's conformity assessment system and its standards are deemed only partially equivalent, then the exceptions would be outlined in the arrangement and the certification would have to meet the requirements of the arrangement.
+If the foreign country's conformity assessment system and standards are deemed only partially equivalent, then the exceptions would be outlined in the arrangement and certification would need to meet the requirements of the arrangement.

 Costa Rica